Restore or Reset NTFS Permissions in Windows 10 Effectively (5 Ways)

-In Windows network, you can set sharing permissions for drives and folders.
-NTFS permissions, as its name implies, are available to drives formatted with NTFS.
-NTFS permissions affect local users as well as network users and they are based on the permission granted to each individual user at the Windows logo, regardless of where the user is connecting.
+In Windows networks, you can set sharing permissions for drives and folders.
+NTFS permissions, as its name implies, are available to drives formatted with NTFS, which affects local users as well as network users.
+To be specific, you can only access files or folders with permissions, regardless of where the user is connecting.

-Don’t worry if you still cannot understand the term because you can acquire it in a different way.
-The files in NTFS drives have a Security attribute comparing to those in FAT32 formatted drives.
-You can access it with the approach of this: open a file in NTFS partition > right click it and select Properties > General > Advance.
+And the files in NTFS drives have a Security attribute compared to those in FAT32 formatted drives.
+You can access it with this approach: open a file in the NTFS partition > right-click it and select Properties > General > Advance.
 You could see two options there: File attributes and Compress or Encrypt attributes.

-How to reset NTFS permissions with command line?
+How to reset NTFS permissions in Windows 10

 1. Open Command Prompt and run as administrator and navigate through the tree of folders you need to fix.